dbaseqp/blog/_posts/2024-05-19-An honest review of CPP.md

 In the case of CS and cybersecurity, there are some decent clubs like [CSS](https://cppcss.club/) for CS and [SWIFT](https://www.calpolyswift.org/) for cybersecurity.
 Personally, I never joined any of the CS clubs because I was focused entirely on SWIFT, so I can't say if others were any good or not, but they do host hackathons a few times a year.

-There are frats and such that I have mixed reviews about depending on what you're looking for (study buddys, meet friends, volunteer opportunities).
+There are frats and such on campus that I have heard mixed reviews about depending on what you're looking for (study buddys, meet friends, volunteer opportunities).
+From speaking to people, I largely got the impression that if you risk losing focus and momentum, reconsider your level of participation.
+I can't speak much more on them because I don't want to misrepresent something I know little about.

 ### Housing